 Experiments were conducted on a computer with an Intel Core i5 processor, 8 GB RAM, and a solid-state drive (SSD).
 The operating system used was a macOS Monterey Version 12.6.
 The experiments were performed using Python 3.x with the ‘cryptography’ library (version 41.0.1).
 All Python libraries were updated and run on the latest versions (all compatible with Python 3.11).
 Code and pseudocode were developed for each encryption algorithm to simulate the encryption and decryption processes (33).
 The pseudocode for AES, ChaCha20, and Blowfish was adapted from standard Python implementations using the `cryptography` library.
 Each algorithm was tested ten times on each of the text files, with the size of the file ranging from a few bytes to a few kilobytes.

 The experiment used five text files with different lengths of Lorem Ipsum content as the input data for encryption and decryption.
 The content was created using a Lorem Ipsum generator, which can accurately mimic real-life data (34).
 Text files were generated of varying lengths to emulate a sentence, a paragraph, a page, a chapter, a section, and the length of a complete book.
 The text files were preprocessed to ensure consistent formatting and content.
-The lengths of each file, in the approximate total number of characters, were: 15-20 for sentence, paragraph: 150-200, page: 300-700, chapter: 3000-5000, section: 10000-20000, and book: 100000.
+The lengths of each file, in the approximate total number of characters, were: 15-20 for sentence, 150-200 for paragraph, 300-700 for page, 3000-5000 for chapter, 10000-20000 for section, and 100000 for book.

 We used the following key sizes to ensure equivalency between all algorithms: AES, 128 bits; ChaCha20, 256 bits; and Blowfish, 128 bits.
 We chose a larger bit size for ChaCha20 due in part to differences in the design and structure of the algorithms.
 ChaCha20 256 was chosen to be comparable to AES and Blowfish in terms of performance ability (4).